 Opioid prescribing reports

-The opioid prescribing reports compare a prescriber’s opioid prescribing rates to the average rates of their specialty group.
+The opioid prescribing reports compare prescribers' opioid prescribing rates to the average rates of their peers in their specialty.
+The reports do not identify any individuals or groups.
 The data provided in the reports is from Medicaid and MinnesotaCare administrative claims data — the reports do not use data from the Prescription Drug Monitoring Program.
 The goal of sharing this data with providers is to support quality improvement.